-Lionfish, a San Diego-based restaurant that will soon open its second location in Delray Beach, is eager to bring its dock to dish philosophy to the Palm Beaches.
-Until then, executive chef Jose “JoJo” Ruiz is sharing a refreshing ceviche recipe that can be made with two sustainable catches in honor of Earth Day: tilefish an its namesake lionfish.
+Lionfish, a San Diego-based restaurant that recently opened its second location in Delray Beach, is eager to bring its dock to dish philosophy to the Palm Beaches.
+Executive chef Jose “JoJo” Ruiz is sharing a refreshing ceviche recipe that can be made with two sustainable catches: tilefish and its namesake lionfish.
 With a little bit of heat from the serrano chilies and a bright pop of citrus from the key lime and yuzu juices, this ceviche boasts such addictive flavor that you’ll want to lick the bowl clean.

 2 lb. diced tilefish